zuhrrl/YutubRanker/README.md

 ## About YutubRanker

 YoutubeRanker is a simple web app to get video ranking on Youtube.
-Build with `Express - Node.js web application framework` and `Axios Promise - based HTTP client for the browser and node.js`.
+Build with NodeJS `Express - Node.js web application framework` and `Axios Promise - based HTTP client for the browser and node.js`.

 - Demo : [YutubRanker](https://sobocode.online/youtuberanker/)